BalaBalaYi/Ambari-Redis-Service/README.md

 ## Notice
+1. Only support creating master node cluster for the first time.
+2. Master node scaling need to be done mannually.
+3. Support salve node incremental scaling.
-1. Need more test if using on production.
+4. Need more test if using on production.